-The Tiahrt Amendments significantly weaken law enforcement efforts to prevent gun crimes and prosecute gun offenders, they also limit researchers’ ability to study gun trafficking.
+The Tiahrt Amendments have had a significant chilling effect, weakening law enforcement efforts to prevent gun crimes and prosecute gun offenders, and limiting the public and researchers’ ability to study gun trafficking.

-Named for their sponsor, US Representative Todd Tiahrt (R-KS), the Tiahrt Amendments are provisions that have been attached to US Department of Justice appropriations bills since 2003 that significantly restrict law enforcement’s ability to investigate gun crimes and prosecute unscrupulous gun dealers.
-The Amendments currently:
+Named for their sponsor, US Representative Todd Tiahrt (R-KS), the Tiahrt Amendments are provisions that have been attached to US Department of Justice appropriations bills since 2003 that have significantly restricted law enforcement’s ability to investigate gun crimes and prosecute unscrupulous gun dealers.
+Subject to certain exceptions, the Amendments currently:

 - Prohibit the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) from releasing firearm trace data for use by cities, states, researchers, litigants and members of the public;